snowplow/composable-cdp-with-predictive-ml-modeling-accelerator/content/data_activation/02_build_audiences.md

 #### **Step 1:** Create a parent model

-First you need to create a [parent model table](https://hightouch.com/docs/audiences/schema#the-parent-model-table) for the audiences to be built off of.
+First you need to create a [parent model table](https://hightouch.com/docs/audiences/schema#the-parent-model-table) for the audiences to be built off.
 This can be based on your out-of-the-box Snowplow modelled `snowplow_web_users` table or any custom user tables you have built.

 #### **Step 2:** Audience builder